vannguyengd/gooddata-ui/website/versioned_docs/version-5.1.0/30_tips__sso.md

     `https://my.app.com/`

-### Grant users access to your project
+### Grant users access to your workspace
-For authentication to work correctly, all users of your application must have a GoodData account and be able to access your GoodData project.
+For authentication to work correctly, all users of your application must have a GoodData account and be able to access your GoodData workspace.

-If some users do not have a GoodData account or do not have access to your project, you have to invite them to your project and make sure that the users with no GoodData account create one.
+If some users do not have a GoodData account or do not have access to your workspace, you have to invite them to your workspace and make sure that the users with no GoodData account create one.

 To do so, follow these steps:
 1. Customize the link in the invitation email: set the `invitationWelcomePage` platform setting to the URL where your application runs.
 For example: